humanmade/altis-documentation/other-docs/guides/upgrading/README.md

 Next run `rm -rf vendor` on MacOS or Linux, or on Windows `rmdir vendor`.

 *Note:* this is due to an issue in how Composer handles installation of `composer-plugin` type packages, and ensures the latest version of the package is used during the upgrade process.
-We are wokring to improve this process in future to make upgrades simple to do.
+We are working to improve this process in future releases.

 Next, run `composer update` to pull in the latest version of the packages.